Blotch3D/Blotch3D/README.md

 2. Get the Blotch3D repository zip from
     <https://github.com/Blotch3D/Blotch3D> and unzip it.

-3. Open the Visual Studio solution file.
+3. Open the Visual Studio solution file (Blotch3D.sln).

 4. Build and run the example projects.